seek-oss/braid-design-system/lib/components/Alert/Alert.migration.md

 ## API Changes

 - The `message` prop has been removed in favour of passing `children`.
+- Child content is no longer assumed to be a string.
+In order to support rich content, text wihin `Alert`/`Notice` must be nested within a `Text` component.
 - `level={'primary' | 'secondary'}` have been deprecated in favour of a single visual weight. `level="tertiary"` has been replaced by the `Notice` component.
 - No longer accepts arbitrary DOM properties, e.g. `className`.
 Please check that everything you need is exposed via the [public API.](https://seek-oss.github.io/braid-design-system/components/Alert)